schn2017/ChamberCrawler-Java-V1/README.md

 7. X - (Phoenix)

 # Future Improvements
 I plan to due some major refactoring to take advantage of inheritance.
 For example player class and monster class could both be subclasses of class called "Entity".
-This Entity class would contain all similar methods and member variables (e.g. monsterPositionX and playerPositionX).
+This Entity class would contain all similar methods (e.g. findValidDirections and takeDamager) and member variables (e.g. monsterPositionX and playerPositionX).